► Replacing hugely popular original Lead

 To help bring a bit of visual zest, there are white, yellow, red and blue exterior colours that can be paired with two-tone roof options and a new Spring Light Green colour exclusive to the Leaf.

-Well, arguably one of the biggest headlines is the huge boost to estimated range.
-Even with the first-gen Leaf’s EV range hitting a claimed 155 miles when the 30kWh model went on sale early in 2016, this new version has smashed that (admittedly still claimed) figure out of the park.
+One of the biggest headlines is the new Leaf's possible 235 mile range.
+Even with the base Leaf’s EV range hitting a claimed 155 miles when the 30kWh model went on sale early in 2016, this new version has smashed that (admittedly still claimed) figure out of the park.

 Leaf 2.0 uses a 40kWh lithium ion battery cells that occupy the same space in the floorpan, connected to a motor with a 110kw maximum output.
 That’s equivalent to around 148bhp and 236lb ft of torque, with the EV hatch running out of puff at 90mph.